fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 ## QtWebKit

-[QtWebKit](https://github.com/qtwebkit/qtwebkit) a downstream port which supports WebKit1 and WebKit2.
+[QtWebKit](https://github.com/qtwebkit/qtwebkit) a downstream port that supports WebKit1 and WebKit2.

 In WebKit1, WebKit thread and UI thread are separated.
 It seems that Accelerated Compositing doesn't work on Windows.